CasualCoder91/N_Body/docs/N-Body-Simulation/Initialization.rst

 The COV is constructed by transforming a right circular cone, where the vertex is at the origin and the circular base normal to the z axis.

-Per this transformation the tip of the cone is displaced from the origin to the view point :math:`vP` and its axis is rotated to align with the line of sight :math:`l`.
+Per transformation the tip of the cone is displaced from the origin to the view point :math:`vP` and its axis is rotated to align with the line of sight :math:`l`.
 Consequently, the transformation consists of both translation and rotation illustrated in the following figure.

 .. figure:: Images/cone/cone.svg